-DAY 1: Cusco – Mollepata – Challacancha – Soraypampa
+DAY 1: Cusco – Mollepata – Humantay Lake – Salkantaypampa

-After two hours of driving, we will make the first stop in Mollepata town, where there are toilet facilities and optional short breakfast.
-The drive will then continue until Challacancha(the starting point of our hike).
+After 4 hours of driving, we will make the stop in Soraypampa town, where there are toilet facilities and optional short breakfast.
 There we will meet with our support staff, organize all the equipment, horses and mules and we will have an introductory meeting.
-At approximately 9:30 a.m. we will start our trek to Soraypampa (3900 m.a.s.l).
-The first part of the path is a paved rock trail.
-On the way, we will see the old water channel that still supplies water to new inhabitants.
-The first section is 9 km which we will complete in 3 hours to reach Soraypampa, the lunch place.
-This will also serve as our base camp.
+At approximately 9:30 a.m. we will start our trek to Humantay lake (4200 m.a.s.l).

-After lunch and a nap, we will continue hiking up to the Humantay Lake (4200masl).
-This is a 5 km hike that will take 3 hours round trip.
-Once we reach the lake, we can observe the Humantay glacier and the stunning sunset.
-Soraypampa is located in the middle of the glacier valleys where at night, it is so dark with no ambient light making it a perfect spot to appreciate the constellations in the sky.
+Once we reach the lake, we can observe the Humantay glacier, Humantay Lake.
+We will spend like an hour there and come back to Soraypampa where we will have our lunch prepared by our cook.
+After our meal, we will keep hiking to Salkantaypampa where we will spend the night.
+Salkantaypampa is located in the middle of the glacier valleys where at night, it is so dark with no ambient light making it a perfect spot to appreciate the constellations in the sky.